Post thumbnail

 It always depends

-One important not that this post must start with is that there is not 1 way to implement a CI/CD pipeline.
-There are a lot of tools and a lot of different ways to implement the the flow.
-That said I think it's important to know the common practices in the industry and to build our CI/CD based on the common practice.
-This help avoid common pitfalls
+One important note that this post must start with is that there is not one way to implement a CI/CD pipeline.
+There are a lot of tools and a lot of different ways to implement the flow.
+That said, I think it's important to know the common practices in the industry and to build our CI/CD based on the common practice.
+This helps avoid common pitfalls.

 I see this recommendation as part of the modern practices of DevOps and CI/CD.
 This is definitely an advice that I would keep in mind when designing a DevOps workflow.